Iceland 5-Day Road Trip

 Lunch Stop in Vik

-We made a quick stop at a shopping mall in Vik, where we warmed up with a coffee and picked up a few groceries.
-The mall was super modern and resembled any other mall you would find in North America or Copenhagen or anywhere in the world for that matter.
+We quickly stopped at a shopping mall in Vik, where we warmed up with a coffee and picked up a few groceries.
+The mall was super modern and resembled any other mall you would find in North America, Copenhagen, or anywhere else in the world.

 It was convenient but slightly disappointing.
-Vik, being one of the only towns you drive through, I had hoped for something more quaint.
+Vik is one of the only towns you drive through, and I had hoped for something more quaint.

 Finding Our Guesthouse